Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: One-zone box model

 In this section, we present the governing equations and parameters of our one-zone model for the chemical evolution of galaxies, which assumes that the cold ISM is uniformly enriched by metals.
 Treatment of the chemical enrichment of ISM in this approximation is well established \citep[e.g.][]{Tinsley80, Matteucci_Greggio1986A&A, Matteucci_Francois1989MNRAS, Prantzos1993ApJ, Timmes1995ApJS, Chiappini1997ApJ, Matteucci2001ASSL, Kobayashi2006ApJ, Suzuki_Maeda2018ApJ, Kobayashi20_Origin, Kobayashi_Ferrara2024ApJ}.
 In this study, we mainly follow \citet{Kobayashi_Taylor_2023arXiv}.

-The time evolution of the mass fraction $Z_i$ of the $i$th component (H, He, metals) in the gas phase of a one-zone box can be written as follows:
+The time evolution of the mass fraction $Z_i$ of the $i$th element (H, He, metals) in the gas phase of a one-zone box can be written as follows:

-where each term on the right-hand side corresponds to gas inflow rate, element ejection rate into ISM from SNe, gas mass incorporated by stars during star formation, and gas outflow rate from the galaxy by SNe.
+where each term on the right-hand side corresponds to the gas inflow fraction rate of the $i$th element, element ejection fraction rate into ISM from SNe, gas mass fraction incorporated into stars during star formation, and the gas outflow fraction rate of the $i$th element from the galaxy by SNe.
 Eq.~\ref{eq:method_box_model} is normalized by the total accreted gas mass in a one-zone box model (see Eq.~\ref{eq:method_Minf}).
-Here, $f_\mathrm{gas}$ is the gas fraction or the total gas mass in the system of a unit mass as a function of time, $Z_{i,\,\mathrm{in}}$ is the mass ratio of the $i$th component in the accreted gas, $\dot{R}_\mathrm{in}$ is the gas accretion rate, $\psi$ is the star formation rate, $\dot{R}_\mathrm{out}$ is the mass outflow rate, and $\dot{E}_{\mathrm{eje},\,i}$ is the mass ejection rate into the ISM by the SNe.
+Here, $f_\mathrm{gas}$ is the gas fraction or the total gas mass in the system of a unit mass as a function of time, $Z_{i,\,\mathrm{in}}$ is the mass ratio of the $i$th element in the accreted gas, $\dot{R}_\mathrm{in}$ is the gas accretion fraction rate, $\psi$ is the SFR fraction, and $\dot{R}_\mathrm{out}$ is the gas mass outflow fraction rate.
+Note that $f_{\text{gas}}$ is distinct from $\zeta$ in Eq.~\ref{eq:gas_fraction} as it is normalized by the initial gas mass, which does not evolve.
 In $\dot{E}_{\mathrm{eje},\,i}$, the total yield is obtained by adding the net yield of each element newly produced by the star to the abundance of each element that the star has at the time of its formation.
 The net yields are based on the values calculated by \citet{Nomoto13, Limongi2018ApJS, Nandal2024AA}.
 We explore the varying metallicies of accreted gas with $f_\mathrm{inf}=Z_{i,\mathrm{in}}/Z_i=0, 0.01, 0.1, 1.0$.

 The gas mass accretion rate is assumed as

 where $\ti$ is the gas accretion timescale.
 The numerator in the first term on the right-hand-side is unity, as it is normalized by the total accreted gas mass.